jeremiah-c-leary/vhdl-style-guide/README.rst

 Announcements
 -------------

-Update 08/05/2021
+Update 09/18/2021

-Well...I had hoped to get back to this in July, but events have not turned out the way I expected.
+Things have started to settle down to the point where I can pick this back up a little.

-So I am expecting to start back up in Sept.
+I will be able to devote more time in October.

-I will keep you posted.

 Regards,